To the boys of Pointe du Hoc, a toast. To the men who took the cliffs.

 To the ones who went to tend the wounded under fire, a toast.

-To all fathers, sons and brothers who have fought and bled on a distant shore, in a war they may or may not have understood.
+To all fathers, sons and brothers who have fought and bled on a distant shore, for causes clear and causes little understood.

-To all those who have left us as boys and come back as men, I raise my glass and softly call: “Goodnight.
+To all those who left as boys and came back as men, I raise my glass and softly call: “Goodnight.
 And joy be with you all.”